-The Walkerton Kinsmen Club meets the 1st and 3rd Monday of every month, and we would love to have you join us one night to check it out!
-Be sure to email us at firstname.lastname@example.org to find out more!
+The Walkerton Kinsmen Club meets on the 1st and 3rd Monday of every month, and we would love to have you join us for one night to check it out!
+Be sure to click the CONTACT US link in the top menu bar to find out more!

 What We Do

 Clubs perform a wide variety of local fundraising and service projects.
 Each club assesses their community’s greatest need to determine what projects to undertake and how to distribute funds raised within the local community.

 - A chance to volunteer in your community and see real results.

 - A chance to participate in individual and group projects chosen and organized by you and your club.